safepay/sensor.fronius/README.md

 * optionally connects to PowerFlow API for 5 additional sensors
 * optionally connects to SmartMeter API for 8 additional sensors
 * optionally converts PowerFlow units to W, kW or MW
 * compatible with the custom [Power Wheel Card](https://github.com/gurbyz/power-wheel-card/tree/master) if using PowerFlow

+### Energy dashboard support - HA 2021.8+
+All energy sensors now provide required attributes to allow them to be used in the new Energy dashboard introduced in Home Assistant 2021.8.
+It is however important to use sensors that are not reset on a regular basis therefore the following "lifetime" sensors should be used:

+* Solar production: ``total_energy``
+* Grid consumption: ``smartmeter_energy_ac_consumed``
+* Grid feed-in: ``smartmeter_energy_ac_sold``

 ### URL's Utilised
 The Default URL called is ``http://ip_address/GetInverterRealtimeData.cgi?Scope=Device&DeviceId=1&DataCollection=CommonInverterData``